 |Weight of the board is not too heavy|

 |Top speed of this model is pretty fast

-So this is a luxury surfboard and also comes with advanced technology.
-The body is made of standard carbon fiber material.
-The surfboard can reach at top speeds of 55 Km/h, which is amazing for professional surfboarding as well.
-The engine does not make any noise and also does not have any emission, which is a thumbs up.
-It comes with two color variant one is Antracit ( black ) and Alpine ( White).
-Once fully charge the battery time is 35 minutes.
-The price range is about $ 12,000, and certainly, this is an expensive investment.
+The engine does not make any noise and also does not have any emissions, which is a thumbs up.
+It comes in two color variants: Antracit (black) and Alpine (white).
+Once fully charged, the battery time is 35 minutes.
+The price range is about $12,000, making this an expensive investment.